THE VFA PIONEER HISTORIES PROJECT

-And then, as I said, a little later the Coalition for the Medical Rights of Women, I worked with them, and I was on their board.
-Then there was a subcommittee called Perinatal Health Rights Committee.
-And so we worked very hard, and again, this was more in the early ’80s.
-Around issues, we published a booklet.
-I don’t remember the exact title, but it had to do with the dangers of over-the-counter medication during pregnancy, and we lobbied companies to get them to put different kinds of warning labels on bottles.
+And then, as I said, a little later I joined and volunteered with the Coalition for the Medical Rights of Women and I was on their board.
+There was a subcommittee called Perinatal Health Rights Committee.
+We worked very hard, (and again, this was in the early ’80s) and published a booklet.
+I don’t remember the exact title, but it had to do with the dangers of over-the-counter medication during pregnancy.
+We lobbied companies to get them to put different kinds of warning labels on bottles.

-Do you remember when, I think it was Tylenol was contaminated?
+Do you remember when, I think it was Tylenol, was contaminated?
 Before that, we had been in touch with that company and said, “You need to put warning labels on your medications about what is good and not good during pregnancy.”
 And they said, “Oh, it’s too expensive.
 Can’t do that.”
 But as soon as their own material was contaminated, they had all kinds of labels on those bottles.
-Interestingly enough, [that happened] when the Coalition for the Medical Rights of Women closed.
+Interestingly enough, that happened when the Coalition for the Medical Rights of Women closed down.
 That’s interesting, because in my analysis of it, we were a very viable organization and people really came to us.
 There was a DES action, which was a subcommittee about people, the information around DES mothers.

 JW: Explain what that is.